Theodore Sturgeon Award

 The Theodore Sturgeon Memorial Award is an annual literary award presented by the Theodore Sturgeon Literary Trust and the Center for the Study of Science Fiction at the University of Kansas to the author of the best short science fiction story published in English in the preceding calendar year.
-It is the short fiction counterpart of the John W. Campbell Memorial Award for Best Science Fiction Novel, which was awarded until 2020 by the Center at the same conference.
 The award is named in honor of Theodore Sturgeon, one of the leading authors of the Golden Age of Science Fiction from 1939 to 1950.
 The award was established in 1987 by his heirs—including his widow, Jayne Sturgeon—and James Gunn, at the time the Director of the Center for the Study of Science Fiction.

 From 1987 through 1994 the award was given out by a panel of science fiction experts led by Orson Scott Card.
 Beginning in 1995, the committee was replaced by a group of jurors, who vote on the nominations submitted for consideration.
 The initial jurors were James Gunn, Frederik Pohl, and Judith Merril.
 Merril was replaced on the jury by former winner Kij Johnson in 1997.
 One of Sturgeon's children—Noel Sturgeon in most years—was added to the panel in 1999.
 George Zebrowski served as a jury member from 2005 to 2014.
 Elizabeth Bear was added in 2013.
 Andy Duncan was a juror from 2013 to 2018.
 Sarah Pinsker was added in 2019, Taryne Taylor in 2020, and Kelly Link in 2024.
-The current jury includes Elizabeth Bear, Kelly Link, Sarah Pinsker, Noel Sturgeon, and Taryne Taylor.
-Awards administrators have included Christopher McKitterick, Kij Johnson, and Jason Baltazar (current).
+As of 2024, the jury includes Elizabeth Bear, Kelly Link, Sarah Pinsker, Noel Sturgeon, and Taryne Taylor.
+Awards administrators have included Christopher McKitterick, Kij Johnson, and Jason Baltazar.